Blog/Best Time to Take Tirzepatide

 #besttimetotaketirzepatide#whentoinjecttirzepatide#tirzepatideinjectiontiming#tirzepatidemorningornight#tirzepatidemisseddose

 Tirzepatide can be injected at any time of day, on any day of the week.
-The FDA prescribing information for both Mounjaro and Zepbound states: "Administer once weekly at any time of day, with or without meals."
-Tirzepatide has a 5-day half-life with 99% albumin binding, which means blood levels remain stable regardless of when you inject.
+The FDA prescribing information for both Mounjaro (type 2 diabetes) and Zepbound (weight management) states: "Administer once weekly at any time of day, with or without meals."
+Tirzepatide is a dual GIP and GLP-1 receptor agonist with a 5-day half-life and 99% albumin binding, which means blood levels remain stable regardless of when you inject.

 Timing FactorWhat the Data Shows